albertogp71/qLDPCsim/README.md

 ``qc_ldpc_lifted_code(family: "LP04" or "LP118", index: 0 to 4)``

-Once the PCMs are on files ``Hx.npy`` and ``Hx.npy``, you can run a simulation as follows (assuming iPython CLI):
+Once the PCMs are on files ``Hx.npy`` and ``Hx.npy``, you can run a simulation as follows (example, assuming iPython CLI):
 ``import qLDPCsim``
 ``%run -m qLDPCsim.simulate --Hx path/to/Hx.npy --Hz path/to/Hz.npy --shots 10000 --p 0.01 0.02.
 0.05 0.1 --shots 1000 --decType "MS" --decIterations 50 --decSchedule "L"``